xpack-3rd-party/segger-system-view-xpack/README.md

 Changes:

 - copy `Global.h` from `Config` to `include`, to have it in the usual include path
+- warnings were silenced in `SYSVIEW/SEGGER_SYSVIEW.c`
+- the `templates/include/SEGGER_SYSVIEW_Conf.h` and `templates/src/instrumentation-config.cpp` were added; copy them to your project.

 ## How to use